stla/brr/README.md

 ### Install ###

 The `brr` package is still under development.
-You can install it from `github` using the `devtools` package.
+You can install it from `github` using the `devtools` package:

 ```r
 devtools::install_github('brr', 'stla')